wcatron/citekit/jquery-plugin/README.md

 Loads the data trying to be retrieved into the blockquote element.
 This can be used for instance after loading specific data onto the page.

+**$.ckLoadInfiniteScrollingCSV**

+Create a list of Blockquotes from a CSV file and loads each line once the user has scrolled through a percentage of the existing content.

 ### Parameters